Hanfu: Tang dynasty and Five dynasties and Ten kingdoms period

 Emperor Taizong of Tang in Xianbei-influenced Tang fashion.
 Taizong himself was half Xianbei by blood.

 Many elements of the Tang dynasty clothing traditions was inherited from the Sui dynasty.
 During the Tang dynasty, yellow-coloured robes and shirts were reserved for emperors; a tradition which was kept until the Qing dynasty.
 Moreover, the subjects of the Tang dynasty were forbidden from using ochre yellow colour as Emperor Gaozu used this colour for his informal clothing.
 The guan was replaced by futou.
-Scholars and officials wore the futou along with the panling lanshan.
+Scholars and officials wore the futou along with the Panling Lanshan.
 Clothing colours and fabric materials continued to play a role in differentiating ranks; for example, officials of the three upper levels and princes had to wear purple robes; officials above the fifth level had to wear red robes; officials of the sixth and seventh level had to wear green robes; and officials of the eighth and ninth levels had to wear cyan robes.
 Dragons-with-three-claws emblems also started to be depicted on the clothing of court officials above third ranks and on the clothing of princes; these dragon robes were first documented in 694 AD during the reign of Empress Wu Zetian.
 Common people wore white and soldiers wore black.

 Common women's attire in the Tang dynasty included shan (衫; a long overcoat or long blouse), ru (襦; a short sweater), banbi, pibo (披帛), and qun (裙; a usually wide, loose skirt which was almost ankle-length).
 The pibo (披帛), also known as pei (帔) in the Tang dynasty, is a long silk scarf; however it is not used to cover the neck, sometimes it covers the shoulders and other times just hangs from the elbows.
 Regardless of social status, women in the Tang dynasty tend to be dressed in 3-parts clothing: the upper garment, the skirt, and the pibo (披帛).
 During the Tang dynasty, there were 4 kinds of waistline for women's skirts: natural waistline; low waistline; high waistline which reached the bust; and, high waistline above the bust, which could create different kind of women's silhouettes and reflected the ideal images of women of this period.
-This Tang dynasty-style ensemble would reappear several times even after the Tang dynasty, notably during the Ming dynasty.
-One of the Tang dynasty's ensembles which consisted of a very short, tight-sleeved jackets and an empire-waisted skirt tied just below the bust-line with ribbons also strongly influenced the Korean Hanbok.
+This Tang dynasty-style ensemble would reappear several times even after the Tang dynasty, notably during the Ming dynasty and would influence Korean hanbok.